familiarise yourself with your dictionary

 Think about how the information youʼve found relates to the word as you encountered it

 If there are multiple definitions, decide which one matches your source or context for the word and notice how the different definitions are related to one another.
 In an English dictionary, the most common meaning is usually placed first where there are multiple meanings.
-Try using your new word in a sentence.
-If itʼs difficult to spell, write it a few times to help yourself remember it. |

 Use your dictionary for other purposes than looking up a word